 Medical assisting can be both a demanding and rewarding profession.
 Medical assistants work in a fast-paced role in which they must interact frequently with a number of people.
 They must coordinate between healthcare professionals and patients.

 Job training is not all it takes.
 Being a successful medical assistant also takes professionalism, discretion, and people skills.
 Desirable professional skills include maintaining a neat and hygienic appearance, keeping with the medical setting, and being polite and respectful when dealing with patients.
 Employers also look favorably on candidates with a talent for clearly explaining the doctor’s instructions and making patients feel comfortable and relaxed during their visit.

 Educational Options for Medical Assistant Training Across Florida

-Answer: A person in this field should have strong communication skills, be able to handle a high volume of work at a fast pace, and have a high level of empathy.
+Answer: A person in this field should have strong communication skills, the ability to handle a high volume of work at a fast pace, and a high level of empathy.
 This position works with people who are not at their physical best.
 Therefore it is important that you are able to remain courteous and professional at all times.

 Answer: Typically, medical assistants perform bookkeeping, ask about patient histories, record vital signs, send office correspondence, prepare examination rooms, ensure insurance billing, draw blood, update medical records, schedule appointments, and explain procedures, prescriptions, and more to patients when necessary.
 This list can expand or contract depending on where the medical assistant is employed.